igorwintner/tripadvisor_prague_restaurants_pipeline/README.md

     [View Extract Code](/mage_pipeline/1_extract_raw_data_gs.py)

 2. **Transform Data:**
    - **Clean and Process Data:** The collected data is cleaned and transformed using **Pandas** to ensure accuracy and consistency.
-There is also a [link](/transform_notebook.ipynb) to the **Jupyter Notebook**, which contains the data transformation code and where the code was originally written.
+Here is also a [link](/transform_notebook.ipynb) to the **Jupyter Notebook**, which contains the data transformation code and where the code was originally written.

     [View Transform Code](/mage_pipeline/2_transform_raw_data.py)